connervieira/Assassin/CONFIGURATION.md

                 - `look_back` is an integer that determines the how many cycles Assassin will look back through when analyzing GPS trends.
                     - Shorter values will lead to faster processing, and shorter alert latch times.
                     - Longer values will detect older alerts, and will latch onto alerts for longer.
-                - `max_speed` is an integer that determines the detected travelled speed that needs to be reached for a spoofing alert to be triggered.
+                - `max_speed` is an integer that determines the detected travelled speed (in miles per hour) that needs to be reached for a spoofing alert to be triggered.
                     - This metric independently calculates the speed using distance and time, and can be used to detected unexplained dramatic changes in position.
                     - You should set this value to the fastest speed you ever expect to go, plus a significant marging for jitter due to bridges, tunnels, and other obstructions that may decrease accuracy.
                     - True spoofing attempts will generally cause your detected position to move hundreds of miles in a matter of seconds, so you can safely set this threshold much higher.